 Unsecured devices can also be conscripted into massive botnets like those that hackers have used to take down Twitter, Spotify and other major sites.
 Attacks like this inspired Azure Sphere, Microsoft’s application platform with built-in communication and security features for connected devices.
 Azure and Amazon Web Services’ IoT Core, a managed cloud service for connected devices, require digital certificates in every device to ensure end-to-end security.

 Even supply chain security is an important consideration for manufacturers of IoT devices.
-In 2018, Bloomberg first reported that during manufacture in China, tiny microchips were secretly added to some American-designed servers that are commonly used in U.S. intelligence and Department of Defense networks.
+Bloomberg first reported that during manufacture in China, tiny microchips were secretly added to some American-designed servers that are commonly used in U.S. intelligence and Department of Defense networks.
 According to the report, “One government official says China’s goal was long-term access to high-value corporate secrets and sensitive government networks.”